Preserving the “Maine Sporting Camp Experience”

 Maine Sporting Camps face serious challenges to their survival.
 Changes in land ownership and land management policies, high land valuations and taxes, lack of long term land leases, increased government regulation, lack of affordable capital and encroaching development all threaten the future of Maine’s remaining Sporting Camps.

 Most sporting camps are located on waterfront land that typically can be sold at prices far higher than what could be supported by a commercial sporting camp operation.
-Many camps have already been purchased by wealthy individuals and families, who then converted the camps into exclusive-use, private vacation properties - the end result is lost public access.
+Many camps have already been purchased by individuals and families, who then convert the camps into exclusive-use, private vacation properties - the end result is lost public access to Maine's wildlands.
 By preserving the sporting camps and the natural resources they rely upon, the Foundation will prevent that loss of access.

 Habitat Conservation